jpolak/jasudoku/README.md

 ## Introduction

 This is a Sudoku solver written in Javascript.
 It is written in pure Javascript, which means it doesn't use any kind of newfangled Javascript library.
 The name of the program is a portmanteau of Jason and Sudoku.
+It is written from scratch, without reference to any existing code.
+Therefore, it may be limited in some ways.
+Future versions will eliminate these problems and create the most complete sudoku solver in the world.

 ## Usage